-Strategic Objectives KPIs Provide services that protect and maintain the health of the community and reduce the incidence of disease, injury or disability.
+Str ategic Objectives KPIs 1.1 Provide services that protect and maintain the health of the community and reduce the incidence of disease, injury or disability.
 EHA is meeting all public and environmental inspection requirements as per relevant legislation (and / or) adopted service standards.
 All public health complaints are responded to within EHA's adopted service standards.
-1.2 Increase awareness and understanding of good public and environmental health through community Reduce the number of health inspections that require a follow up inspection to achieve compliance. and business education programs.
+1.2 Increase awareness and understanding of good public and environmental health through community and business education Reduce the number of health inspections that require a follow up inspection to achieve compliance. programs.
 All Constituent Councils are using EHA public health resources in their own communications.
 Participation in at least two proactive educational activities annually.
 1.3 Promote a safe and home-like environment for residents by ensuring quality of care in supported residential facilities.
-Conduct unannounced audits of all single license / non-dual Support Residential Facilities annually.
+Conduct unannounced audits of all single license / non-dual Support Residential Facilities annually. supported residential rusinties.
 All licensing applications are processed within the legislated timeframes.
-Facilitate community safety and resilience through the integration of public and environmental health Attend and participate in all Eastern Adelaide Zone Emergency Management Committee meetings. in emergency management planning.
+1.4 Facilitate community safety and resilience through the integration of public and environmental health in emergency management planning.
+Attend and participate in all Eastern Adelaide Zone Emergency Management Committee meetings.
 Conduct or participate in at least one business continuity or emergency management plan exercise annually.

-Focus Area 2 Immunisations
+Focus Area 2 - Immunisations